 At school we learn about protons and electrons and how they have the same but opposite charge.
-Charge is said to be a built in property of electrons and protons and explaining why negatively charged electrons want away from negative electrons, why positive protons want away from positive protons and why negative electrons and positive protons attract one another.
+Charge is said to be a built in property of electrons and protons and explaining why negatively charged electrons want away from similarly charged electrons, why positive protons want away from positive protons and why negative electrons and positive protons attract one another.
 We learn little at this stage about the role of neutrons other than that they do not have a charge property.

-We do learn that atoms have nuclei where protons and neutrons reside and that electrons are distributed in shell like energy formations around and away from the nucleus.
-We may learn that photon energies, sometimes referred to as electro-magnetic energies, coming from external sources can displace and relocate electrons in an atomic structure but no explanation is offered as to why electrons are not drawn right into the proton containing nuclei or how it is that protons, that don’t want to be near each other elsewhere, can remain relatively close to one another in a nucleus.
+We learn that atoms have nuclei where protons and neutrons reside and that electrons are distributed in shell like energy formations around and away from the nucleus.
+We may learn that photon energies, sometimes referred to as electro-magnetic energies, coming from external sources can displace and relocate electrons in an atomic structure but no satisfactory explanation is offered for why electrons are not drawn right into the proton containing nuclei or how it is that protons, that don’t want to be near each other elsewhere, can remain relatively close to one another in a nucleus.

 Do not think of an atom or nucleus as having a surround.
 Atoms are just energy efficient collections of particle energies that support one another via their energy interactions.
 The outer electrons of atoms may link strongly via energy interactions to other atom particles.
 Such bonding is the very nature of larger structures and we will read more about bonds in my blog on chemical energy.

 We might also learn in school about beta and beta positive radioactive decays.
 In beta decays neutrons become protons and electrons.
 In beta positive decays a proton becomes a neutron and the action leads to an electron energy being annihilated to high photon energy by a positron.
 The emphasis is always on the process, never explaining why it happens.